Prediction HFT

 How do I trade on Polymarket?+

 You need a Polymarket account (sign up with email or crypto wallet).
-Connect a Polygon-compatible wallet, fund it with USDC, and you can buy or sell shares of any outcome at the current market price.
+Connect a Polygon-compatible wallet, fund it with USDC, and you can buy or sell shares of any outcome.
 All settlements are in USDC.